sysprog21/rv32emu/docs/syscall.md

 **synopsis**: `void draw_frame(void *base, int width, int height)`

 If a window does not already exist, one will be created with the specified `width` and `height`.
 The buffer pointed to by `base` will replace the content of the framebuffer, passing a different `width` or `height` compared to the size of the window is undefined behavior.
-This system call additionally polls events from the SDL library, and, if necessary, update the internal input specific event queue.
+This system call additionally polls events from the SDL library, and, if necessary, updates the internal input specific event queue.

 The width and height are merely the virtual dimensions of the screen; they are unrelated to the window's real size.
-The system call would deal with resizing events internally when they occurred.
+The system call would deal with resizing events internally when they occur.

 ### `setup_queue` - Setup input system's dedicated event and submission queue